ChrstphrHll/npc_gen/students/Lenn Schimae.md

 ---
 ### Description
 - 6th year Human Barbarian in Treskal
-- curly auburn hair that's put back in a long pony tail, Hazel eyes, and Dark Tan skin
+- long curly brunette hair that's braided, Hazel eyes, and Dark Tan skin
 - Is Inventive and Ignorant, and has Creativity as their ideal

 ### Organizations